This page contains affiliate links. Please read our disclosure for more info.

 Kyoto Cherry Blossom Forecast for 2025

-The first cherry blossom forecast for Kyoto in 2025 will be published in late January 2025 and it becomes more accurate in February and March.
+The first cherry blossom forecast for Kyoto in 2025 was released on 23 January and has been updated regularly since then.
+The weather could change, though, and the forecast will be more accurate in March.

 If you are travelling around Japan, you’ll also want to check the cherry blossom forecasts for different areas.